 How to Craft a Headline That Gets More Clicks

-You’ve poured blood, sweat and tears into that article, and your creativity level is currently on empty.
+You’ve poured blood, sweat, and tears into that article, and your creativity level is currently empty.
 You’d like to have a catchy headline, but thinking of any more words is hurting your brain.

 I get it.
 But now is not the time to skimp on the details.
 Because the headline can be the difference between a click and a scroll.
 Here, I’ll share the latest research on creating headlines that work, along with SEO best practices and tips to get more clicks.
 In this article:

 - The latest research on headlines: what works

 - Creating good headlines for searchers and search engines

 - FAQ: How can I create captivating headlines that drive clicks and traffic?